LucasGarcia07/Savings_VRP/README.md

 # Savings_VRP
-Clarke and wright savings solutions for vehicle routing problem in python/jupyter
+Clarke and wright savings solution for vehicle routing problem in python/jupyter